cmhume/eCommerce_Business_Trends/README.md

 ### Tensor Flow Diagram

+screenshot of tensorflow diagram for machine learning model

+### Jupyter or Google Collab Notebook

-### Jupyter notebook with machine learning model that takes in Data from provisional Database
+link and screenshot of Jupyter notebook with machine learning model that takes in Data from provisional Database

 ## Database